joshhornby/joshhornby.github.io/_posts/2025-08-04-making-impossible-states-impossible.md

 - **Refactoring with confidence**: Change a type, and the compiler points out everywhere you need to update.
 You can evolve your codebase without fear of missing some edge-case.
 - **Testing for what matters**: You stop wasting time testing "should never happen" scenarios, and focus on the actual business logic

-Most bugs aren't random or wild-edge-cases, they're "shouldn't be possible, but the code allowed it."
+Most bugs aren't random or wild-edge-cases, they're "shouldn't be possible, but the code allowed it".
 Making impossible states impossible is the quiet work that prevents entire categories of bugs from existing in the first place.
 The compiler won't thank you, but your future self (and team) will.